 Static Aircraft Displays

-The Wings over Waukesha Air Show starting at 10:00 a.m. both August 25th and 26th will feature many Static Aircraft Displays of World War II and contemporary military aircraft, along with Vintage and contemporary General Aviation Aircraft!
+The Wings over Waukesha Air Show starting at 10:00 a.m. both August 24th and 25th will feature many Static Aircraft Displays of World War II and more contemporary privately owned military aircraft, along with Vintage and contemporary General Aviation Aircraft!
 Some aircraft are available for tours.

 |B-17 Fact Sheet B-17 History Sheet||Boeing B-17 Flying Fortress’